By Fransisco Msonge (MD), 2023

 Some understand praying in tongues to be a “secret code language” that prevents Satan and his demons from understanding our prayers and thereby gaining an advantage over us.

 This interpretation is unbiblical for the following reasons: First, the New Testament consistently describes tongues as a human language, and Satan and his demons are well able to understand human languages.
 Second, the Bible records countless believers praying in their own language, out loud, with no concern of Satan intercepting the prayer.
-Even if Satan hears and understands the prayers we pray, they have absolutely no power to prevent God from answering the prayers according to His will.
+Even if Satan and demons hears and understands the prayers we pray, they have absolutely no power to prevent God from answering the prayers according to His will.
 We know that God hears our prayers, and that fact makes it irrelevant whether Satan and his demons hear and understand our prayers.

 Personal edification

 What do we say, then, about the many Christians who have experienced praying in tongues and find it to be very personally edifying?
-First, we must base our faith and practice on Scripture, not experience.
+First, we must base our faith and practice on Scriptures, not experience.
 We must view our experiences in light of Scripture, not interpret Scripture in light of our experiences.
-Second, many of the cults and world pagan religions also report the occurrence of speaking in tongues and praying in tongues.
-Actual Paganism, Shamanism, and other diabolical religious beliefs speak in tongues (glossolalia) even more commonly than modern Christians; obviously, the Holy Spirit is not gifting these unbelieving individuals.

 Third, studies have shown how this ecstatic speaking or praying in tongues (Glossolalia) can be a learned behavior.
 Through hearing and observing others speak in tongues, a person can learn the procedure, even subconsciously.
 This is the most likely explanation for the vast majority of instances of speaking or praying in tongues among Christians.
-Fourth, the feeling of “self-edification” is natural because of body hormonal changes.
-The human body produces adrenaline and endorphin hormones when it experiences something new, exciting, or emotional and disconnects from rational thought.
-The scriptures should be our gold standard, not our speaking tongues or our experiences.

 Conclusion